gooanq/rsschool-cv/cv.md

 I got some experience in programming by doing labs and course project at the university.
 [Here my last](https://github.com/gooanq/Game15) I am searching for new experience in web-developing now.

+## Education

+I have secondary education and now i am studying at the university on fourth course.
+My specialty is Program Engineering.

+## English

+I used to learn English at school.
+I was taking English courses for one year in the high school too.
+According to online tests my English level now is B1.
+I haven't practiced my English for a long time but now I am trying to fill my gap by taking exercises on Puzzle-English watching movies and read programming tutorials on english.